grokify/ringcentral-demos-fax-cover-page/README.md

 These demos have the following steps, using the Handlebars template engine:

 1. Render the [Handlebars cover page template](ruby/view_coverpage.handlebars)
-2. Add it to the Fax API call as an attachment, while disabling the standard cover page
+2. Add it as the first attachment ahead of [others](ruby/asset_file.pdf), while disabling the standard cover page
 3. Resulting in [a fax with a custom cover page and body](ruby/asset_output.pdf) (redacted)

 ## RingCentral Fax API Configuration Parameters